Certificate in Transition to Teaching in Secondary Education

 Program Outcomes

-- Design and deliver instruction that is responsive to student diversity and differences and promotes high achievement for all students.
+- Design and deliver integrated, differentiated instruction that is responsive to student differences and fosters cultural competence in various environments.
+(AO3)

-- Apply standards-based, data-driven decision making and integrated differentiated instruction using appropriate technologies and tools to improve the achievement of all students.
+- Apply standards-based, data-driven decision making, and integrated differentiated instruction using appropriate technologies and tools to improve the achievement of all students.
+(AO4)

-- Demonstrate in-depth understanding of assessment and use assessment results to inform instructional decision making.
+- Use assessment results to inform instructional decision-making.
+(AO1)

-- Use knowledge of scientifically based research to plan and deliver instruction in content areas, including reading, language arts, math, science, social studies, fine arts, health, wellness, and physical education, for the purpose of improving the achievement of all students.
+- Use knowledge of scientifically based research, developmental knowledge, and educational theory to plan and deliver instruction in content areas, including reading, language arts, mathematics, science, social studies, fine arts, health, wellness, and physical education, for improving the achievement of all students.
+(AO1)

 Start Dates